 Top FAQs About Income-Driven Repayment Plans

-Are you struggling with your federal student loan payments?
-On an income-driven repayment (IDR) plan, your monthly payment is based on your income and family size.
+Having trouble making your monthly federal student loan payment?
+On an income-driven repayment (IDR) plan, your monthly payment is based on your income and family size or number of dependents.
 Applying is free.

 This article will answer these common questions: